 Student will learn to make their sites more interactive with forms, behaviors, multimedia, and Spry Tools.
-Students will also learn how to use templates, library items, and automation to eliminate redundant coding and dynamic web page Prerequisite: None Co-requisite: CIS455
+Students will also learn how to use templates, library items, and automation to eliminate redundant coding and dynamic web page development using database.
+Students will also learn how to make their sites accessible.

+Prerequisite: None Co-requisite: CIS455